About

 Malcolm Anderson

 Malcolm first started designing visitor experiences in the early 1980’s.
-Since that time has continued to promote modern interpretation practices and apply fresh thinking to developing new approaches to engaging visitors.
+Since that time he has continued to promote modern interpretation practices and apply fresh thinking to developing new approaches to engaging and managing visitors.

-Malcolm is well known for both his former regional and national roles in developing units standards for Interpretation, iwi liaison, product development, resource management, DOC concessions, sustainability, small business toolkits and the fore-runner (for the outdoor sector) to Qualmark.
+Malcolm is well known for both his former regional and national roles in developing unit standards for interpretation, iwi liaison, product development, destination management, resource management, DOC concessions, sustainability, expedition leading and guest lecturing, small business toolkits and the fore-runner (for the outdoor sector) to Qualmark.

 Malcolm works nationally from his base overlooking the picturesque Akaroa Harbour.